kannikakabilar/IQTech/README.md

 # How to run
 - Download and install .NET SDK (https://dotnet.microsoft.com/download) <br />
-(However, this project was coded using Visual Studio -not Visual Studio Code)
+(*Note: this project was coded using Visual Studio -not Visual Studio Code)
 ```md
 > dotnet --version
 ```